 - OUI: Operating while under the influence while impaired by alcohol or other chemical substances.

-- DWI: Depending on the state, this is driving while impaired or driving while intoxicated.
+- DWI: Depending on the state, this is driving impaired or intoxicated.
 Note that some states use both a DUI and DWI designation, although a DWI infraction is sometimes considered less severe than a DUI infraction.

 - OVI: Operating a vehicle while impaired by alcohol or other chemical substances.